Without the land there is no nation.

 • Vanuatu

 All of the above are magnificent countries with sunny climate and beautiful nature, located in the most exotic corners of the world.
-But there are even two other EU countries, beside Bulgaria, that also offer fast-track citizenship, namely:
+But there are even two island countries in the EU, where citizenship can be obtained, albeit much more difficult than in Bulgaria:

 • Malta